icopy-site/awesome/docs/awesome/awesome-game-remakes.md

 - [HiOctaneTools](https://github.com/movAX13h/HiOctaneTools) - Tools to inspect and modify levels of the game Hi-Octane by Bullfrog (1995).
 - [Open76](https://github.com/rob518183/Open76) - Interstate '76 engine reimplementation
 - [OpenNFS](https://github.com/OpenNFS/OpenNFS) - Attempt to recreate the classic Need for Speed Games (1-6).
+- [OutRun](https://github.com/ZgzInfinity/OutRun) - A new version of the game Out Run of 1986 for PC using SFML and C++
 - [tube64](https://github.com/rep-stosw/tube64) - 64-bit vesion of DOS game Tube (Bullfrog, 1994)
 - [SpagettiKart](https://github.com/HarbourMasters/SpaghettiKart) - Reimplementation of Mario Kart 64 for PC.
 - [Vangers](https://github.com/KranX/Vangers) - Racing/RPG hybrid made open-source by its creators, written in C++.